 For this, you need a duplicate (unprepared) folded card.
 I assume you are using this in a routine with a signed card (Ambitious card or something else) where you do the Mercury Card Fold to arrive in the position for the switch.

-By the way: the best and (for me) most convincing Mercury card Fold that really works without detection in real performance is that of t Cody Fisher.
-Check out his handling of the Mercury card Fold (he calls it the „Mercury Sleeve Fold”) on his upcoming DVD produced by Magikraft Studios.
-It’s really great and, in my opinion, worth alone for the working performer the price of the whole DVD!
+By the way: a most convincing Mercury Card Fold that works without detection is that of Cody Fisher.
+Check out his handling of the Mercury card Fold (he calls it the „Mercury Sleeve Fold") on his DVD.
+It’s great.

 I hold the tea sieve in my left hand and have the folded card in a finger palm position in the right.
 Both hands are about waist height.
 Two actions now happen simultaneously: the left hand turns the tea sieve, and the right hand opens at the same time, letting its palmed card fall onto the table.
 In unison, the illusion of the card coming from the tea sieve is perfect.
 In one fluent motion, the left hand places the tea sieve in a sort of “face-down” position onto the mat.
 The pictures show the switch clearly.

 A little thinking will open your eyes for all the possibilities.
 To get you started, I would like to describe a little routine, which was born in a late-night session with Braco from Berlin (who by the way is very fond of the switch).
 Braco suggested (naturally) doing something with tea to motivate the tea sieve, so here is what I came up with to answer his challenge.
 Here is the effect: